 Depending on the level of pain or trauma you have experienced you may want to research Post Traumatic Stress Disorder.
 This is a serious, but rather invisible condition that wreaks havoc on your behavior and your perception of yourself and life.
 If you’re feeling apathetic and have little or no will to live, please seek professional help.
 There are numerous free help lines and help links to learn more about PTSD, and how to cope with and overcome it.

 Dealing with Pathology.
 If you are recovering from, or are currently in a pathological relationship or dangerous relationship with a partner, family member, co-worker or neighbor etc. I strongly urge you to surround yourself with the best support system you can find!
 This is not something to be taken lightly and the trauma caused from these circumstance can make it practically impossible to cope with life’s challenges, break away and stay away.
-Sandra L Brown is a leader in her field.
-Her free news letters explain pathology very clearly so you understand what you’re dealing with and how to support yourself and heal.

 Make today a better day!!